Shop By Category

 And it costs not much more than laminate encasings!
 Prices for our encasings:

-• Our Pristine lines of Pristine Basic & Pristine Complete microfiber encasings are essentially equal to what retail stores charge for generic laminate encasings.
+• Our Pristine lines of Pristine Basic & Pristine PREMIUM microfiber encasings are essentially equal to what retail stores charge for generic laminate encasings.

 • Our line of laminated encasings is essentially equal to what retail stores charge for generic vinyl encasings.